 difficulty tasting food

-swelling of the hands, feet, ankles, and lower legs
+swelling of the hands, feet, and ankles

 sudden unexplained weight gain